drvinceknight/MAT013/Course_Notes/SAS_Notes/MAT013AdvanceduseofstatisticalpackagesSAS.md

 ![A short program to import a csv file in to SAS.](images/image62.png)

-Running the code in the same way as before (highlighting and F8) will create the required datafile as shown in Figures 1.11 and 1.12.
+Running the code in the same way as before (highlighting and F8) will create the required datafile as shown.

 ![The explorer pane with our JJJ data set.](images/image05.png)